 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and my work abides by their Ethical Framework for Good Practice.

-People explore coming to see a counsellor for all sorts of reasons.
+People come to see a counsellor for all sorts of reasons.
 You may be clear about what you want from therapy or you may only know that you need support from someone who isn't a friend or family member.
 It could be that you are feeling overwhelmed by a recent crisis or it may be that a long term problem just isn't getting any better and you feel stuck.

 My Therapeutic Approach